szorfein/dots/README.md

 ## Requirements

 ### Add an user
-If you're not alrealy have an user (new system), create one:
+If need a new user (new system), create one:

     useradd -m -s /bin/bash custom-username
     passwd custom-username

-Next, you need to configure `sudo` or `doas`, your user should have permission to install packages:
+Next, you need to configure `sudo` or `doas`, we need permission to install packages:

     # EDITOR=vi visudo
     custom-username ALL=(ALL) ALL

-If you have create your first user recently, logout and back to initialize his environment correctly.

 ### Dependencies
-You need to install `chezmoi`, `git` and a package to have the permissions to make modifications on the system `sudo` or `doas`.
+You need to install `chezmoi` and `git`.

 With `Gentoo`:

     # emerge -av sudo dev-vcs/git